-i.
+- i.
 The external examiner will review a sample of submitted assessments prior to confirming the grades and outcomes are appropriate at the Module Examination Board.
-The sample is the square root of the number of

-- assessments submitted for marking, with a minimum of 6 (or all the assessments if less than 6) and a maximum of 12 ensuring a representative spread from the lower, mid and high range of marks, including a sample of borderline marks. - ii.
+The sample is the square root of the number of assessments submitted for marking, and a maximum of 12 ensuring a representative spread from the lower, mid and high range of marks, including a sample of borderline marks. - ii.
 The following will also to be made available to external examiners: module specification, appropriate evidence of internal verification, assessment/exam briefs, marking criteria, overview of assessment marks awarded, draft module report within the Module File.